Making your own vanilla extract is really easy. All you need is vanilla beans, vodka, a jar, and time.

 If you ask an Italian their favorite place to eat they will probably say their Nonna’s (Grandma’s) house.
 I couldn’t agree more.

 My favorite meal didn’t come from a fancy restaurant with a Michelin star and my favorite chef cannot be found judging a competition on Food Network.
 That’s because the best food I ever ate was in Madison, New Jersey in my Aunt Flo’s kitchen.

 * * *

 The plane touched down on a rainy night in an exotic place I would later come to know as the Newark airport.
-Uncle Stanley was there to meet us and take us back to the house Read More
+Uncle Stanley was there to meet us and take us back to the house in Madison where he lived Read More

 This holiday season give a gift that gives back!